Top Ways To Froth Milk For Your Espresso Drink

 If you’re looking for a quick and simple way to froth milk without any fancy equipment, a handheld frother is your best bet.
 These compact and portable tools are easy to use and can give you decent froth in no time.
 Here’s how to froth milk using a handheld frother.

-See also How To Choose The Right Espresso Beans
+See also How To Make A Classic Espresso Shot

 Heating the Milk